On this page

 These are not aspirational claims.
 They are measured results from production use.

-Cost: $0.06 per page vs $150+ manual.
-A single enrich call costs roughly six cents in Claude API usage.
+Minimal token usage vs $150+ manual.
+A single enrich call uses minimal AI tokens, covered by your AI subscription.
 It performs local analysis (free), targeted web research, and a combined improve pass.
 Manual SEO content work (research, rewrite, optimize, review) runs $100-200 per page at agency rates.
-That is a 2,500x cost reduction, and we have the API bills to prove it.
+That is orders of magnitude cheaper.
 See the full pricing comparison.

-Zero-API-cost analysis phase.
-The audit, analyze, and the analysis stage of enrich make zero Claude API calls.
+Zero-call analysis phase.
+The audit, analyze, and the analysis stage of enrich make zero API calls.
 Keyword presence scoring, BM25 ranking, keyword routing, amendment briefs: all computed locally with pure Python.
-You can run diagnostics on a thousand-page site without spending a cent.
+You can run diagnostics on a thousand-page site without using any AI tokens.

 Resume-on-interrupt.
 Every batch command (news, refine, reword, enrich) writes progress to .wire/progress-*.json.
 If your laptop dies, your VPN drops, or you hit Ctrl+C, run the same command with --resume and it picks up where it left off.
 Failed items are retried, not skipped.